-On June 1, 2009 we completed a corporate reorganization of SAMI whereby SAMI was dissolved and its operations were separated into three business lines: discretionary portfolio management by SAM LP, broker-dealer services by SPW LP, and consulting services by SCLP.
+On June 1, 2009, we completed a corporate reorganization of SAMI whereby SAMI was dissolved and its operations were separated into three business lines: discretionary portfolio management by SAM, broker-dealer services by SPW, and consulting services by SC.
 The reorganization had no impact on the consolidated financial statements.
-SAM LP is a portfolio manager and exempt market dealer.
-SPW LP is an investment dealer and a member of IIROC.
-SCLP provides active management, consulting and administrative services to other companies.
-Currently SCLP provides these services to Sprott Resource Corp., Sprott Resource Lending Corp. and Sprott Power Corp.
+SAM is a portfolio manager, an investment fund manager and an exempt market dealer.
+SPW is an investment dealer and a member of IIROC.
+SC provides active management, consulting and administrative services to other companies.
+Currently SC provides these services to Sprott Resource Corp., Sprott Resource Lending Corp. and Sprott Power Corp.

-On February 4, 2011, Sprott Inc. completed the acquisition of a group of companies (the "Global Companies") from Arthur Richards ("Rick") Rule IV and the Rule Family Trust.
+On February 4, 2011, Sprott Inc. completed the acquisition the Global Companies from Arthur Richards ("Rick") Rule IV and the Rule Family Trust.